parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 threads is by default set to 1 but can be adjusted in the driver input file deck.
 If parthenon is compiled with CUDA enabled, by default a single GPU will be assigned to each node..

+##### Integratingthe Regression Test with the Github python performance regression app

+In addition to running regression tests, the Parthenon CI makes use of a Github python app to report performance metrics on machines of interest i.e. (power9 nodes).
+Currently, the apps source files are located in parthenon/scripts/python/packages/parthenon_performance_app.
+To add additional tests metrics changes will need to be made to the scripts located in the folder: parthenon/scripts/python/packages/parthenon_performance_app.
+In general, the app works by taking performance metrics that are ouput to a file when a regression test is executed.
+This output is read by the app and compared with metrics that are stored in the wiki (json format).
+The metrics are then plotted in a png file which is also uploaded to the wiki.
+Finally, a markdown page is created with links to the images and is uploaded to the wiki.

 ##### Running ctest